 If you decide not to take ruxolitinib or if you want to stop after you begin treatment, it is important to inform your doctor or nurse of your decision.
-He or she can recommend alternatives or other suggestions if necessary to safequard your health.
-It is important not to stop taking ruxolitinib suddenly as this can cause a withdrawal type syndrome which consists of a return of symptoms and growth of your spleen which may be very sudden and have sometimes made patients very unwell.
+It is very important that you don't suddenly stop taking your tablets before discussing the best alternatives or other suggestions to safeguard your health with your consultant.
+Suddenly stopping ruxolitinib can cause a withdrawal type syndrome which consists of a return of symptoms and growth of your spleen which may be very sudden and have sometimes made patients very unwell.